gingerhot/asdf-coq/README.md

 ## Note

 * CoqIDE not included in this installation
 * Some Coq version depends on OCaml version, e.g. for Coq 8.6.1, OCaml must comply >= "4.01.0" and < "4.06.0".
+More info see `Available` item in: https://opam.ocaml.org/packages/coq/coq.8.6.1/ (change the 8.6.1 to your version).
 You may also need asdf [OCaml plugin](https://github.com/vic/asdf-ocaml) to install corresponding version OCaml at first.